|

 Literary Connections:

-Imagination and Art "I think it's a brilliant thing for a child to sense that adults are actually on the frontier of their own unknown.
+"I think it's a brilliant thing for a child to sense that adults are actually on the frontier of their own unknown.
 Not only that, but that they are there in a joyful way.
 They aren't feeling diminished because they don't have all the answers--they are actually looking to some horizon that is giving them a grand vista.
 Children can feel this in a palatable way."
-From Cultivating Imagination in Children "You can't
+From Cultivating Imagination in Children "You

-depend on your judgment when your imagination is out of focus."
+can't depend on your judgment when your imagination is out of focus."

 Mark Twain